otaviomalvess/otakulist/README.md

 # OtakuList

-OtakuList is an API made for the 2019 web class at UniCEUB.
+OtakuList is an API made for the 2019 UniCEUB web class.

 Features:
 - Login authentication.